What is a chatbot?

-- Has the user bought products with a proper guidance?
+- Has the user bought products with proper guidance?

-Majority of bots come under the above classification.
+The majority of bots come under the above classification.
 There are other classifications as well.
-For example, based on the type of conversation, chatbots are classified into one-to-one, and one-to-many (if bots are added into a group chat, then it becomes complex, and the dynamics of conversation changes)
+For example, based on the type of conversation, chatbots are classified into one-to-one, and one-to-many (if bots are added into a group chat, then it becomes complex and the dynamics of conversation changes)